"

 Figure 76.1 A ton of feathers and a ton of bricks have the same mass, but the feathers make a much bigger pile because they have a much lower density.

-Example 76.1 Calculating the Mass of a Reservoir From Its Volume
+Example 76.1: Calculating the Mass of a Reservoir

 Strategy

-The volume [latex]V[/latex] of the reservoir is its surface area [latex]A[/latex] times its average depth [latex]h[/latex]:
+The volume [latex]V[/latex] of the reservoir is calculated from its surface area [latex]A[/latex] and depth [latex]h[/latex]:

 Discussion